protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 	- *Refresh using native hooks or polling*
 	- *Refresh on access*

-- Optional: Install [Trace2UML](http://trace2uml.stage.tigris.org/), a Open Source MSC viewer
+- Optional: Install [Trace2UML](http://trace2uml.stage.tigris.org/), an Open Source MSC viewer
 	- [Windows download site](http://trace2uml.tigris.org/servlets/ProjectDocumentList?folderID=6208)
 	- [Linux package](http://apt.astade.de/)

 #### Create template project

-After installation of eTrice in Eclipse, we can use the wizard to create the *template.c* project, which is good starting point for new ROOM applications.
+After installation of eTrice in Eclipse, we can use the wizard to create the *template.c* project, which is a good starting point for new ROOM applications.
 Select the menu *File -&gt; New -&gt; Other* (Ctrl+N) and choose *eTrice C Template Project*.
 To complete the wizard press *Next* and on the next page *Finish*.

 ![image](images/013-wizard.png)